Salem, Oregon

 Water Runoff

-Ditches and most storm drains do not drain into wastewater treatment facilities.
+Ditches and most storm drains do not lead to wastewater treatment facilities.
 In Salem, they flow directly into local creeks and the Willamette River.
-Runoff from streets, driveways, and lawns can carry a nasty cocktail; soil, pesticides, fertilizers, animal waste, oil, antifreeze, and soaps can be delivered untreated into waterways.
+Runoff from streets, driveways, and lawns can carry harmful substances.
+Soil, pesticides, fertilizers, animal waste, oil, antifreeze, and soaps can enter waterways untreated.

 Landscape Care and Lawns

-Pesticides and herbicides used in landscaping can be toxic to both you and the environment.
-Improper use of pesticides and fertilizers along with over-watering delivers these chemicals to creeks via storm drains.
-A healthy landscape resists disease, pests, drought, and weeds.
-By adopting some new methods, you can grow a healthy lawn and garden and reduce or eliminate the use of chemicals and polluted runoff.
+Pesticides and herbicides used in landscaping can be harmful to both you and the environment.
+When used improperly, these chemicals can wash into creeks through storm drains, especially when over-watering occurs.
+A healthy landscape can resist disease, pests, drought, and weeds.
+By adopting new methods, you can grow a healthy lawn and garden while reducing or eliminating the need for chemicals and polluted runoff.

 The Car

 Cars are a major source of water pollution in urban areas.
-In addition to causing air pollution, they leak oil, antifreeze, and other fluids onto roads and driveways.
-These fluids are then washed directly into creeks via storm drains.
-By properly maintaining cars and reducing their use, everyone can protect streams from this toxic runoff.
+They not only cause air pollution but also leak oil, antifreeze, and other fluids onto roads and driveways.
+These fluids wash directly into creeks through storm drains.
+By properly maintaining cars and reducing your use of them, you can help protect streams from this toxic runoff.

 Pet and animal waste is often overlooked, yet it poses a serious risk to water quality.
-Waste from dogs, cats, and waterfowl is a major problem.
-Droppings can contain up to three million bacteria, including Giardia, E. coli, roundworms, and tapeworms, all of which can be transmitted to humans and cause disease.
-In addition to taking the pledge, you can become a Capital Canine Club member.
+Waste from dogs, cats, and waterfowl can be a major problem.
+Droppings can contain up to three million bacteria, including Giardia, E. coli, roundworms, and tape worms, which can be harmful to humans.
+In addition to taking the pledge, you can become a Capital Canine Club member and pledge to help manage pet waste responsibly.

 Water Conservation

-In Western Oregon, the water supply seems limitless, but clean drinking water is still a valuable commodity.
-There are many ways to help conserve water in your own home.
-Small behavioral changes, such as retrofitting your home with low-flow fixtures, can save hundreds of gallons of drinking water each year.
-By reducing your water consumption, you leave water in the river for fish and recreation, and you save money on your water bill.
+In Western Oregon, the water supply seems limitless, but clean drinking water is still a valuable resource.
+There are many ways to conserve water in your own home.
+Small changes, such as installing low-flow fixtures, can save hundreds of gallons of drinking water each year.
+By reducing your water consumption, you leave more water in the river for fish and recreational activities, and you can save money on your water bill.

 Recycling, Packaging, and Garbage

-Recycling is great, but reducing waste in the first place is an even better way to keep a lid on trash.
-Buying fewer products and limiting the use of heavily packaged products means fewer natural resources like water and trees are consumed.
+Recycling is important, but reducing waste is an even better way to keep trash under control.
+Buying fewer products and limiting the use of heavily packaged items means fewer natural resources, like water and trees, are consumed.
+By making mindful choices, you can help protect our environment.